-34. Will I have any free time during the SPISE?

-SPISE includes time for classes, eating, studying, special seminars during the week, and planned activities on Saturday afternoons.
+- 32. Will I have any free time during the SPISE? - SPISE includes time for classes, eating, studying, special seminars during the week, and planned social activities on the weekend.
 During the week, students are in class (including lab) from 9 am to approximately 5 pm.
-On Saturdays, students have classes in the morning and planned activities in the afternoon.
-Students will have some time to relax and study on Sundays.

-- 35. I am a practicing Jewish or Seventh Day Adventist student and observe Saturday as the Sabbath.
+On Saturdays, students have classes in the morning.
+Students will have some time to relax and study on Sundays. - 33.
+I am a practicing Jewish or Seventh Day Adventist student and observe Saturday as the Sabbath.
 Will provision be made for me if I attend SPISE?
 Will I be able to make up any missed classes?